How to ‘Put Your Child Up’ for Adoption: Support and Resources

 Studies have found that birth mothers who had contact with their child and the adoptive family experienced less unresolved grief than those who had none.
 Having contact with your child and the adoptive family will help you in the days after your child goes to live with the adoptive family.

-What is the Process for Putting a Toddler for Adoption?
+What is the Process for Putting My Child for Adoption?

 Your Adoption Coordinator will prepare you, so you know exactly what is going to happen.
 That way, there won’t be any surprises or uncomfortable last-minute decisions, making this adoption process a little easier for you to walk through.
 Here’s how adoption works: